 One reason for this is that to a certain extent, the data on their medicinal properties has been enormously exaggerated and misinterpreted by a few sources.

 For example, the aroma of essential oils may relieve stress on short-term and refresh your mood, but you can’t expect it to cure Major Depressive Disorder.

-What I am trying to say here is that topical application of essential oils can rescue and prevent worsening of a health condition, but the only topical application may not cure certain conditions.
+Topical application of essential oils can rescue and prevent worsening of a health condition, but only topical application alone may not cure certain conditions.